The Diving Bell and the Butterfly (film): Production

 The film was originally to be produced by American company Universal Studios and the screenplay was originally in English, with Johnny Depp slated to star as Bauby.
 According to the screenwriter, Ronald Harwood, the choice of Julian Schnabel as director was recommended by Depp.
 Universal subsequently withdrew, and Pathé took up the project two years later.
 Depp dropped the project due to scheduling conflicts with Pirates of the Caribbean: At World's End.
 Schnabel remained as director.
 The film was eventually produced by Pathé and France 3 Cinéma in association with Banque Populaire Images 7 and the American Kennedy/Marshall Company and in participation with StudioCanal and CinéCinéma.

 According to the New York Sun, Schnabel insisted that the movie should be in French, resisting pressure by the production company to make it in English, believing that the rich language of the book would work better in the original French, and even went so far as to learn French to make the film.
 Harwood tells a slightly different story: Pathé wanted "to make the movie in both English and French, which is why bilingual actors were cast"; he continues that "Everyone secretly knew that two versions would be impossibly expensive", and that "Schnabel decided it should be made in French".

 Schnabel said his influence for the film was drawn from personal experience:

 My father got sick and he was dying.
 He was terrified of death and had never been sick in his life.
 So he was in this bed at my house, he was staying with me, and this script arrived for The Diving Bell and the Butterfly.
 As my father was dying, I read Ron Harwood's script.
 It gave me a bunch of parameters that would make a film have a totally different structure.
 As a painter, as someone who doesn't want to make a painting that looks like the last one I made, I thought it was a really good palette.
 So personally and artistically these things all came together.

 Several key aspects of Bauby's personal life were fictionalized in the film, most notably his relationships with the mother of his children and his girlfriend.
 In reality, it was not Bauby's estranged girlfriend who stayed with him while he lay almost inanimate on a hospital bed, it was his girlfriend of several years.

 Reception

+Critical response

 The film received universal acclaim from critics.
 Review aggregation website Rotten Tomatoes gives the film a score of 94%, based on reviews from 176 critics, and an average rating of 8.30/10, with the general consensus stated as, "Breathtaking visuals and dynamic performances make The Diving Bell and the Butterfly a powerful biopic."
 Metacritic gave the film an average score of 92/100, based on 36 reviews, indicating "universal acclaim".